EduardoPeLima/data_engineering_northwind_project/README.md

 #### Our goal is to develop an analytical layer for this data, so the transactional data is not the best approach for our case.
 * Normalizing data, besides being more complex for non-technical individuals, presents a poorer performance from an analytical perspective due to the large number of table cross-references (JOINS) needed to obtain answers.
 For example, for a question like "which product categories have certain customers ordered?" you would need to cross-reference 5 tables: categories, products, order_details, orders and customers, making it a non-performant operation and affecting the transactional database's performance.
-* Therefore, we will develop a dimensional model based on transactional data.
-The goal here is to create a "fact" table where we record occurrences of a specific real-world event and dimension tables that allow us to "slice" the fact table directly.
+* Consequently, we plan to construct a dimensional model based on transactional data.
+The objective is to create an OLAP (Online Analytical Processing) system, incorporating a "fact" table to record occurrences of specific real-world events and dimension tables that facilitate direct "slicing" of the fact table.

 <img alt="Northwind dimensional schema" src="https://github.com/EduardoPeLima/data_engineering_northwind_project/blob/master/04_aws/04_rds_mysql_northwind_denormalized/project_northwind_dimensional_model.png">